News for Arthritis Foundation Program Instructors in the Arthritis Foundation, Great West Region

 - Instructors/Leaders will now be considered certified upon attendance of an in-person instructor training.
 AF Exercise instructors who do the on-line training or AF Tai Chi instructors who attend non-AF trainings will still need to fill out a certification application.

-- Recertification for AF Aquatics Program, AF Exercise Program and AF Tai Chi Program will now be every two years.
+- Recertification for AF Aquatic Program, AF Exercise Program and AF Tai Chi Program will now be every two years.
 The Arthritis Foundation will honor certifications given prior to these changes for three years.

 Arthritis Foundation Participant Release Forms do not have to be used if a facility has its own release forms.

-- Instructors are still required to ensure that there is a completed release form on file for each participant and submit the form for new participants to the Foundation each quarter.
+- Instructors/Leaders are still required to ensure that there is a completed release form on file for each participant and submit the forms for new participants to the Foundation each quarter.
 However, if a facility requires individuals to complete a release form upon enrollment those forms can be used in place of the AF’s Participant Release Form.
 If the facility does not have its own release form the AF Participant Release Form should be used.

 Page two of the Participant Release Form has been revised to include standard language for participants in all Arthritis Foundation programs and special events.

 There is a new online Arthritis Foundation Exercise Program training.

 - We are excited to offer an online training through the Aerobics and Fitness Association of America (AFAA).
 The program fee is $129 and includes: an interactive online training workshop; downloadable PDF instructor manual (you can buy a manual for an additional cost); and a one-year AFAA membership – a $68 value.

 - Online trainings are available in two versions.
 The “Live” version is like a webinar and will most likely be offered on a monthly basis.
 The National office is in the process of scheduling future trainings.
 The second version is an on-demand version that can be accessed 24/7/365.
 You can access both trainings at www.afaa.com/arthritisfoundation.